mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 1. In the **Type** dropdown, select ```All TCP```.
 1. In the **Source**, search and add the ```matlab-Web App-server-cloud-stack-elb-1-sg``` and ```matlab-Web App-server-cloud-stack-elb-2-sg``` security groups.
 1. Click **Save Rules**.

-You must also add the private IP address of the license server to the `--license` property in the server configuration file.
-Find the IP address of the license server from the AWS management console.
-1. In the AWS management console, navigate to the EC2 dashboard.
-1. Select the license server instance.
-1. In the instance details, copy the value of **Private IPs**.
-For example, 172.30.1.126
-1. Add the private IP to the `--license` property.
-For example, `--license 27000@172.30.1.126`.
-For more information about editing the server configuration, see [Edit the Server Configuration](/releases/R2020b/doc/cloudConsoleDoc.md#edit-the-server-configuration).

 ## What versions of MATLAB Runtime are supported?